 Diana Chao | Programmer

 Diana is a Taiwanese filmmaker, who earned her BA in English Literature & Linguistics from National Chengchi University & MFA in Film Production at USC’s School of Cinematic Arts by concentrating in writing & directing.
 In 2012, she directed a US-China collaboration feature “Finding Mr. Right in NYC.”
 In 2014, she worked with the “Kung Fu Panda 3” team as interpreter at Dreamworks.
 Dedicated to independent filmmaking, she joined the team of the Vidlings & Tapeheads Film Festival as their programmer.
 “The Restoration” and “Match” are her first two independent shorts after graduation.
-Currently, she’s developing her first two features “Record” and “The Man With the Compound Eyes” with Each Other Films, 120E Films and Sequoia Entertainment.
+Currently, she’s working on her next short film “Big Little Man” and developing her first feature project.

 Favorite Unconventional Narrative Film: 3-Iron (2004) Directed by Kim Ki-duk